ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/wireless.md

 ## Wireless Controllers

-The Wireless Controllers table provides an overview of all of the Wireless Controllers in the network, including the site where the controller is located, the short name of each controller, the number of access points registered to the controller, and the total number of
+The Wireless Controllers table provides an overview of all the Wireless Controllers in the network, including the site where the controller is located, the short name of each controller, the number of access points registered to the controller, and the total number of